dagraham/etm-dgraham/README.md

 ### Weekly Views {#weekly-views}

-The _weekly_ agenda, busy and completed views display one week at a time and are *synchronized* so that all three views always display the same week.
+The _agenda_, _busy_, _completed_ and _engaged_ views display one week at a time and are *synchronized* so that all four views always display the same week.
 Press the ▶ (right) or ◀ (left) cursor keys go forward or backward a week at a time or press the space bar to jump to the week containing the current day.
 You can also press "J" and enter a date to jump to the week containing the date.

-In agenda view, only days with scheduled reminders are listed.
+In _agenda_ view, only days with scheduled reminders are listed.
 If nothing is scheduled for the entire week, then "Nothing scheduled" is displayed.

-In busy view, only days that have events with busy times (@e and/or @w entries) are displayed.
+In _busy_ view, only days that have events with busy times (@e and/or @w entries) are displayed.
 Press the number of the weekday, [1→Mon, ..., 7→Sun], to show the details of the busy periods from that day or press the ▼ (down) or ▲ (up) cursor keys to show the details of the next or previous day with busy periods.

-Completed view shows instances of completed tasks.
+_Completed_ view shows instances of completed tasks.

-Engaged view shows instances of reminders with used time entries.
+_Engaged_ view shows instances of reminders with used time entries with daily totals displayed graphically.

 The normal agenda listing for a week day: